Jonathan ‘Jonny’ Murray is the technical director of the company and senior guide.

 He has worked on Bafta award winning kids tv programme Katie Morag, remake of the classic film Whisky Galore, BBC drama Stonemouth, ITV drama The Loch and soon to be released Netflix film Outlaw King.

 Jan Schouten is the business director in this company, Dutch born and local resident since 1999.
-He enjoys an active lifestyle complementing his active business development aimed to enable everyone to enjoy the great outdoors the Outer Hebrides offers.
+He enjoys an active lifestyle and his business development focus is aimed to enable everyone to enjoy the great outdoors the Outer Hebrides offers.

 “There is no better feeling than sharing this stunning part of the world, its culture, welcoming friendly people and landscape with others who appreciate it like I do”.